Quick Definition

 Help Scout intentionally strips ticket numbers from customer-facing emails so replies feel like normal correspondence, not support interactions.
 For teams leaving Front because they want warmer customer relationships, this philosophy resonates.

-The Standard plan ($50/month for 100 contacts) includes a shared inbox, Docs knowledge base, and AI-powered help widget.
-The Plus plan ($75/month) adds custom fields, advanced permissions, and more Docs sites.
+The Standard plan ($25/user/month) includes a shared inbox, Docs knowledge base, and AI-powered help widget.
+The Plus plan ($45/user/month) adds custom fields, advanced permissions, and more Docs sites.
+The Pro plan ($75/user/month) adds unlimited users and dedicated onboarding.
 AI Answers costs $0.75/resolution with a 3-month free trial.

 Strengths: